FAQ

 Q: Why do I have to bring my dog’s own food when he’s boarding with you?

-A: We provide a fun and stress-free environment for your dog, but there’s no getting around the fact that he loves and misses you when you’re gone.
+A: We provide a fun and stress-free environment for your dog, but there’s no getting around the fact that they love and miss you when you’re gone.
 That fact alone causes upset tummies, and we don’t want to contribute to the problem.
 Also, there are a number of different foods on the market, and many dogs have sensitive digestive tracks and/or food allergies.
-If we change your dog’s diet, there’s a good chance that the new food will upset his system, and we could misinterpret the reaction as an illness or, even worse, attribute the reaction to the change in diet when a serious illness is to blame and medical attention is needed.
+If we change your dog’s diet, there’s a good chance that the new food will upset their system, and we could misinterpret the reaction as an illness or, even worse, attribute the reaction to the change in diet when a serious illness is to blame and medical attention is needed.
 All in all, when dogs are boarding with us, we pay close attention to how they’re doing mentally and physically, and we simply want to make sure they’re feeling well and having a good time.

 Back to top.